-The provision of answers to these wide-ranging questions is, of course, important, and will be pursued with appropriate vigour during this module.
-However, as those issues are being addressed, the Inquiry will also have in mind the events of 2020 and what was to be 10:28 discovered as a result of the lookback, SCRR and SAI processes.
-The findings of those processes - and we, of course, understand that the SCRR process is yet to be completed - suggest that there were serious clinical failings associated with the practice of Mr. O'Brien, 10:28 as well as very significant clinical governance shortcomings on the part of the Trust.
-The Inquiry may reflect that many of those deficits, which were readily identified through those processes and which are said to have caused harm to some patients, or which placed 10:29 other patients at risk of harm, had existed for some time and were to be found at the time when the MHPS Investigation was being conducted: Had the terms of reference been set broadly enough to permit the inquiry?
-Had evidence been provided to permit 10:29 identification?
-Or had the findings of the MHPS process aroused sufficient suspicion to trigger further inquiry and deeper scrutiny by the Trust of the entirety of Mr. O'Brien's practice and its own governance arrangements.
-10:29 Ultimately, the conduct of this module will cause the
+The provision of answers to these wide-ranging 1 2 questions is, of course, important, and will be pursued 3 with appropriate vigour during this module.
+However. as those issues are being addressed, the Inquiry will 4 5 also have in mind the events of 2020 and what was to be 10:28 discovered as a result of the lookback.
+SCRR and SAI 6 7 The findings of those processes - and we, processes.
+8 of course, understand that the SCRR process is yet to 9 be completed - suggest that there were serious clinical failings associated with the practice of Mr. O'Brien, 10 10.28 as well as very significant clinical governance 11 shortcomings on the part of the Trust.
+The Inquiry may 12 13 reflect that many of those deficits, which were readily identified through those processes and which are said 14 to have caused harm to some patients, or which placed 15 10:29 16 other patients at risk of harm, had existed for some time and were to be found at the time when the MHPS 17 18 Investigation was being conducted: Had the terms of 19 reference been set broadly enough to permit the inquiry?
+Had evidence been provided to permit 20 10:29 21 identification?
+Or had the findings of the MHPS process aroused sufficient suspicion to trigger further 22 23 inquiry and deeper scrutiny by the Trust of the 24 entirety of Mr. O'Brien's practice and its own 25 governance arrangements.
+10:29 case.
+The MHPS investigation and the action which was 1 2 proposed as a result of its findings did not reveal all 3 of the problems which we now know existed.
+It might be argued that the process wasn't established to do so, 4 5 but why was that?
+Was this due to an inherent weakness 10:30 in the MHPS framework so that the policy requires 6 7 strengthening and, if so, in what way?
+Or was there, 8 alternatively, a failure on the part of the Trust and 9 its personnel to understand and to unlock the full potential of the MHPS framework to use it 10 10.3011 appropriately, or to build on what the investigation 12 did discover.
+13 In compliance with the task set for the Inquiry by term 14 of reference E, these are the kinds of questions with 15 10:31 16 which the Inquiry will wish to grapple.
+17 18 Chair, those are my opening remarks to set what we're 19 about to do over the next six weeks or so in context.
+20 Thank you, Mr. Wolfe.
+CHAIR: 10:31 21 MR. WOLFE KC: If there's nothing arising, I think 22 we'll proceed to call Mr. Mackle.
+23 24 Good morning, Mr. Mackle, if you could stand to take the oath.
+25 10:31 26 27 28 29

-Inquiry to critically assess the effectiveness of the MHPS process as it was applied by the Trust in this
+Ultimately, the conduct of this module will cause the Inquiry to critically assess the effectiveness of the MHPS process as it was applied by the Trust in this